Correct Technique For Extending or Retracting Flaps on the 737-800

 Retraction of Flaps (Visual Aids)

-Flap retraction on the Boeing 737 often begins at V2+15/20 KIAS.
-V2 represents the takeoff safety speed, while adding 15 to 20 KIAS provides a safe margin above stall speed as the aircraft accelerates during the climb.
+Flap retraction (after takeoff) on the Boeing 737 typically commences at V2+15/20 KIAS.
+V2 represents the takeoff safety speed, while adding 15 to 20 KIAS to the V2 speed provides a safe margin above stall speed (as the aircraft accelerates during the climb).

-Retraction should not occur before the aircraft has reached V2+15/+20 KIAS.
+Flap retraction must not begin until the aircraft has accelerated to at least V2+15/20 KIAS.
 Typically, this is when the aircraft reaches Acceleration Height.
 This stated, the minimum altitude that flaps can be retracted is 400 feet AGL.
 If the aircraft’s airspeed is below V2+15/20 KIAS, flap retraction should not occur and the bank angle should be limited to 15 degrees.
 If the aircraft’s airspeed is at or above V2+15/20 KIAS, and the speed is increasing, the first flap retraction can occur.

 There are three visual aids, located on speed tape on the Primary Flight Display (PFD), that can be used to help determine the correct time to retract the flaps: